What is PC CARES?

 guiding principles

-Therefore, PC CARES invites community leaders, service providers, and others to come together for learning circles each month.
+It takes a village—and all organizations within in it—to prevent suicide.
+Therefore, PC CARES facilitators are encouraged to invite community leaders, service providers, and others to come together for learning circles.

+Community members are best able make sense of and use ‘what we know’ to prevent suicide and promote wellness in their own communities.
 By sparking regular community conversations, PC CARES builds partnerships among community members and providers in order to effectively prevent suicide and promote wellness.

 fullsizeoutput_1912.jpeg